 When Apple released macOS Big Sur last year, it invited a plethora of new aesthetics and features alike to Apple’s desktop operating system.
 One of the more notable changes encompassed Control Center, which received a modular makeover.

 On the flip side, the latest iterations of iOS & iPadOS didn’t bring any substantial changes to Control Center on Apple’s mobile operating systems.
 If you’re one of the many who were left feeling a little bit salty about that, then there’s a high probability you’ll find yourself nodding to a newly released jailbreak tweak called BigSurCenter by iOS developer nicho1asdev.

 Just as the name implies, BigSurCenter brings a macOS Big Sur-inspired Control Center makeover to iOS & iPadOS devices.
-Examples of the interface on both large-screened devices like the iPad and smaller-screened devices like the iPhone and iPod touch are depicted in the screenshot examples below:
+Examples of the interface on both large-screened devices like the iPad and smaller-screened devices like the iPhone and iPod touch are depicted in the screenshot examples above.

 Once installed, users will find a dedicated preference pane in the Settings app where they can configure BigSurCenter to their liking:

 - Toggle BigSurCenter on or off on demand